IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 For the main actions on a page, we use a container block to group them together.
 They use the Bootstrap justified button groups style class ``.btn-group.btn-group-justified`` in order to create a group of buttons that stretch at equal sizes to span the entire width of its parent.

+The Bootstrap theme provides a ``.btn-primary`` style class to highlight the primary action for the user.
+This stronger color provides extra visual weight and identifies the primary action in a set of buttons on the page.
+In this example button group from the file page, you can see the Download and Explore options are listed together, providing a more scalable solution to configurable options.

 .. raw:: html

 	<div class="panel panel-default code-example">